dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ---
 title: Introducing Dolt + Metaflow
 ---

 ## Background
 This post details how to use Metaflow with Dolt.
-[Metaflow](https://metaflow.org/) is a workflow manager that offers data scientists the ability to define local experiments and scale those experiments to production jobs from a single API.
+[Metaflow](https://metaflow.org/) is a framework for defining data science and data engineering workflows with the the ability to define local experiments and scale those experiments to production jobs from a single API.
 [Dolt](https://docs.dolthub.com/) is a version controlled relational database.
 It provides a familiar SQL interface along with Git-like version control features.
 Each commit corresponds to the state of the database at the time the commit was created.
 Both Dolt and Metaflow are open source.

+Specifically we show how the= combination of Dolt and Metaflow can be used to address three common challenges in modern data science projects:
+- *Reproducibility*: how to make sure that we can repeat past results consistently and improve results incrementally.
+Disciplined science and engineering requires that goalposts don’t shift unexpectedly, for example due to changes in input data.
+- *Experiment tracking* - how to keep track of all changes and experiments executed.
+Today, it is hard to imagine software development without a version control like Git - data science needs a similar tool to stay organized.
+- *Lineage and auditing* - finally, when our system is in production, we want to understand the exact model and input data that contribute to the system’s output, for example predictions.
+This is especially important when results are surprising and we need to understand why.

-To illustrate the power of integrating Metaflow and Dolt, we use an example Metaflow pipeline to derive results data from an input dataset.
+Both Dolt and Metaflow are built around the idea of strong versioning: Dolt versions data and Metaflow versions code, execution environments, and the state of execution.
+To illustrate how Metaflow and Dolt work together to solve for these challenges, we use an example Metaflow pipeline to derive results data from an input dataset.
 We read the input data into a Pandas DataFrame and convert that DataFrame to permanent storage in Dolt for use with application layer services with an intermediate step.
 Dolt SQL Server can be used to serve this versioned and reproducible data over MySQL connectors:

 ![Data Architecture](dolt-metaflow-integration-data-architecture.png)

-This blog post will breakdown how to use Dolt to augment Metaflow based pipelines with full reproducibility, lineage, and back-testing capabilities for tabular data.
-Dolt allows users to see where their data came from, what it looked like at every transformation, and to feed historical versions of it into subsequent flow runs.
+Let's dive into the details of our example pipeline.

 ## Example Pipeline
 Our pipeline consists of two flows.
 One flow consumes the results written by the other.
 The first flow computes the state level median price for a hospital procedure.
 The second flow computes the variance of the price for a procedure across states.
 For input data we chose a new public [dataset](https://www.dolthub.com/repositories/dolthub/hospital-price-transparency) of 1400 US hospital prices created using DoltHub [data bounties](https://www.dolthub.com/bounties).
 Our pipeline will look something like this: